 Depending on where you’re at, water shoes can be a huge help!
-Between hot sand or sharp rocks or shells, water shoes can help protect your baby’s feet and give them a bit more freedom on the beach.
+Between hot sand or sharp rocks or shells or even jellyfish, water shoes can help protect your baby’s feet and give them a bit more freedom on the beach.

 15. Baby Sunglasses

 Help protect your baby’s eyes from the bright sun or flying sand with baby sunglasses!
 These will be used all summer long making them a no brainer to buy.

 Getting ones with an elastic strap will help keep them on your baby’s head easier.

 16. Beach Towel

 Inevitably you’re going to need a beach towel to dry off toes or heads when you take your baby for dip in the water.